grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 ```
 <br/>

-If you wish to remove CPU pinning it is as simple as appling a new `virsh vcpupin`.
+If you wish to remove CPU pinning it is as simple as applying a new `virsh vcpupin`.
 These commands will remove all CPU pinning and NUMA node Affinity.
 Once again remember that the image must be running and you do not need to reboot for these changes to take effect.

 ```
 virsh vcpupin instance-00000079 0 0-79